ytree-project/ytree/doc/source/Loading.rst

 Saved Arbors
 ------------

-Once merger-tree data has been loaded, it can be saved to a universal format using :func:`~ytree.data_structures.arbor.Arbor.save_arbor` or :func:`~ytree.data_structures.tree_node.TreeNode.save_tree`.
+Once merger tree data has been loaded, it can be saved to a universal format using :func:`~ytree.data_structures.arbor.Arbor.save_arbor` or :func:`~ytree.data_structures.tree_node.TreeNode.save_tree`.
 These can be loaded by providing the path to the primary hdf5 file.